syncfusion-content/windowsforms-docs/WindowsForms/radialslider/Slider-customization.md

 ## Visual Style

-The **RadialSlider** control has rich set of themes for professional representation.
-You can easily modify the look and feel of the RadialSlider using the built-in themes.
+The **RadialSlider** control contains a rich set of themes for professional representation.
+You can easily modify the look and feel of the RadialSlider using built-in themes.

-It has the below themes.
+The following options are available in RadialSlider:

 * Default
 * Office2016Colorful